dipetkov/DrivenData-PumpItUp/README.md

 ## Read the data and do some preprocessing

-The first step is to read the data and set some values to missing (`NA` in R): `read-data`.
+The first step is to read the data and set some values to missing (`NA` in R): See `read-data.md`.

 ## Engineer features

-The next step is to clean up the features (transform some, remove others) and possibly engineer some new features: `transform-data`.
+The next step is to clean up the features (transform some, remove others) and possibly engineer some new features: See `transform-data.md`.

 ## Predict status with a random forest

-Use a random forest to predict the functionality status of pumps in the test set: `predict-data`.
+Use a random forest to predict the functionality status of pumps in the test set: See `predict-data.md`.

+### Update

+Added a Makefile, which `spin`s the `R` scripts to produces the `md` files.
+See how to [Build a report based on an R script](http://yihui.name/knitr/demo/stitch/).